EWTN Faith Journey

 First, it is a good idea to pray more, possibly including the Joyful Mysteries of the Rosary, the Franciscan Crown, and the Christmas Novena (see below), all of which call to mind the mysteries associated with the Lord coming into the world.

 It is also important to read Sacred Scripture, especially the Infancy Narratives of Matthew and Luke.
-The Catechism of the Catholic Church, chapters 2 and 3 of the Second Part on the Creed, expresses the Church’s Faith in the Incarnation and Nativity of the Lord.
+The Catechism of the Catholic Church, chapters 2 and 3 of the Second Part of the Creed, expresses the Church’s Faith in the Incarnation and Nativity of the Lord.

 Finally, to truly prepare, it is important to go to Confession at least once during the season, and maybe go to daily Mass and do Eucharistic Adoration when you are able.